If there is one part of your body that makes or breaks your physique, it is your glutes.

 These are the most brutal move in the gym especially when you do them with a barbell or safety bar.

-They require superior strength in the glutes to maximize their effect.
+They require superior strength in the glutes and balance throughout your body to maximize their effect.
 In other words, if you possess weak glutes, it will be extremely hard for you to drive yourself out of the bottom of the movement.

 For this reason I would recommend that a new lifter start with the bodyweight version and then progress to the dumbbell version before working their way up to the barbell version.